camelids/ALPaCA/README.md

 The defense can operate in a probabilistic (P-ALPaCA) or a deterministic (D-ALPaCA) mode.

+_Note: this is a research prototype.
+Please, do not use this code to defend your website as yet, as both code and ideas need peer-reviewing.
+We will remove this disclaimer when appropriate._

 ## P-ALPaCa
 Morphing a page $PAGE.
 The morphed page is put into directory $DST.